PowerTraffick

 After gushing about Google’s control of search engine traffic above, it’s worth pointing out that Bing is pushing hard to pick up more crumbs off the floor from around the Google table.

-In the 4th quarter of 2017, Bing managed to get more than seven times the amount of search traffic that it received in the 4th quarter of 2016.
+In the 4th quarter of 2017, Bing managed to get more than seven times the amount of search trafficc that it received in the 4th quarter of 2016.
 It’s still just a fraction of what Google receives, but it’s nothing to sneeze at.
 So if you are looking for new ways to reach new customers, Bing might also be worth looking into as a supplement to your Google Ads spending.

 If you’ve been researching the effectiveness of Google Ads for the past few years, whether from the perspective of the business creating the ads or the website owner hosting the ads, you’ve probably heard about ad blindness and ad blockers as major obstacles.